 The modern construction landscape, characterized by increasingly intricate designs, tighter schedules, and strict budgetary constraints, makes robust design coordination indispensable.
 Its importance stems from several critical factors:

-The Role of BIM in Design Coordination Workflows
+What is the role of BIM in Design Coordination Workflows?

 BIM has emerged as the cornerstone of effective design coordination.
 It provides a digital environment where all design information is integrated into a comprehensive BIM model.
 This model serves as a “single source of truth,” allowing multidisciplinary teams to visualize the entire project and identify potential issues proactively.